 The name Laufskálavarða derives from the big Viking farm Laufskálar, which was located in the vicinity but was destroyed in a Katla eruption in 894, which is the first recorded eruption in Katla after the Settlement of Iceland in around year 874.

 The story goes that there were 24 doors on iron hinges on the Laufskálar farm, so just imagine how big this Viking farm must have been!
-A lava ridge was formed in the volcanic eruption and got this name Laufskálavarða or the Cairn of Laufskálar.
+A lava ridge was formed in the volcanic eruption and got the name Laufskálavarða or the Cairn of Laufskálar.

 On the neighbouring farm to Laufskálar farm, Dynskógar, the great Viking settler Hrafn hafnarlykill lived.
 Landnámabók - the Book of Settlement of Iceland - tells us that Hrafn moved his farm to Lágey because of the volcano.
-When the Vikings settled Iceland they did not know about the dangers lurking in this area.
+When the Vikings settled in Iceland they did not know about the dangers lurking in this area.

 The same happened at Hjörleifshöfði promontory in South-Iceland, where the old farm was moved up on the promontory for safety from the massive glacial outburst floods.